pieterberg/Smartie-Sorter/documentation/sorting.md

 ### 2.2.
 Default Values

-The default values of the three operating property are given by Table 1.
-These values have been hard-coded into the Arduino sketch and represent the values that the operating properties will have when powering on the Smartie Sorter 3000.
+The default values of the three operating properties are given by Table 1.
+These values have been hard-coded into the Arduino sketch and represent the values that the operating properties will have when powering on the Smartie Sorter 3000 for the first time.

 Table 1: The default values of the operating properties